-- Continue with all exercises outlined in 4-6 weeks. - May utilize more advanced stretches such as longer duration holds, side-lying stretching overhead with a stick, sliding arm out along the bed or preacher stretches (patient kneeling on ground, arms supported on chair or table while patient leans back onto their haunches) as tolerated. - ER/IR may gradually progress into higher ranges of abduction. - Supine assisted active abduction may gradually be commenced but care not to force the motion or create any impingement pain by pushing the motion too far.
+- Continue with all exercises outlined in weeks 4-6. - May utilize more advanced stretches such as longer duration holds, sidelying stretching overhead with a stick, sliding arm out along the bed or preacher stretches (patient kneeling on ground, arms supported on chair or table while patient leans back onto their haunches) as tolerated. - ER/IR may gradually be progressed into higher ranges of abduction. - Supine assisted active abduction may gradually be commenced but care not to force the motion or create any impingement pain by pushing the motion too far. - Be aware not all patients achieve full range of motion due to limitation of pathology +/- prosthesis. - Check with surgeon for realistic range limits.